 Pressure cook.
 Next, you’ll close the lid and set the vent to the sealed position.
-Select a cook time of 20 minutes at high pressure, followed by a natural release.
+Select a cooking time of 20 minutes at high pressure, followed by a natural release.

 Blend.
 Last, you’ll blend or mash to your preferred consistency.
-I use an immersion blender, but you could also use a potato masher or let it cool and put it in a blender.
+I use an immersion blender, but you could also use a potato masher or let it cool and put it in a blender or food processor.

 Notes and Adaptations:

-- Feel free to use whatever kind of apples you like.
-I’ve used many different varieties and thought they all tasted great.
+- Feel free to use whatever kind of apples you like in this maple syrup apple butter.
+I’ve used many different varieties, from Granny Smith to Honeycrisp to Golden Delicious, and thought they all tasted great.
+I especially like using a mix of different apple varieties.
 I often use bruised apples or discount apples from the grocery store.

 - I usually put extra jars of this in my freezer (make sure your jars are freezer-safe).
 You could also go through the process of properly canning them if you want them to be shelf-stable!